gauravjot/graphite-md-server/src/content/v2.0/deploying.md

 ## Deploying to a Static Hosting Provider

-You can build static HTML files using the included `build.js` script.
+You can build static HTML files using Astro's build feature.
 This will create a `dist` folder with all the files you need to deploy to a static hosting provider.

 ```bash
 npm run build